home-assistant/home-assistant.io/source/_integrations/rachio.markdown

 <div class='note'>

 In order for Rachio switches and sensors to update, your Home Assistant instance must be accessible from the internet, either via Home Assistant Cloud or another method.
 See the [Remote Access documentation](/docs/configuration/remote/) for more information.
+The smart hose timers use polling, and don't require external access to be setup.

 </div>